daynalaxton on Oct 24, 2016

 Most collars will be packed in a 7" x 5" x 4" box to protect against crushing.
 Smaller items may be packed in a bubble wrap package.

-Shipping times tend to be less than 1 week for Canada and between 1-3 weeks for the USA.
-If you're ordering from outside of Canada or the USA, I'll need to look up the exact pricing for your area with a tracking number, as I've read too many complaints on the Etsy forums of other peoples' packages getting lost in international mail.
-Please send me a message if you would like me to do so!
+Shipping times tend to be less than 1 week for Canada and between 1-2 weeks for the USA.
+If you're ordering from outside of Canada or the USA that don't accept Canada Post's Tracked Packet, I'll need to look up the exact pricing for your area with a tracking number.
+Shipping without tracking and insurance is too risky for a custom item takes many hours to craft.

 International shipments tend to take 1-3 weeks depending on the location.
 Import duties, taxes, and customs charges are not included in the item price or shipping cost.
 These charges are the buyer's responsibility.